vijaysharm/codecomplete/CodeComplete/README.md

 	* [ ] Add toast suggesting the user take a hint after X seconds of idle
 	* [ ] Support increasing font size
 	* [ ] Have user editable tests
+	* [ ] Add a heading text explaining what each section is on each list-view page i.e. Tech: "Welcome to the technical questions, here you can ...... "
+	* [ ] System Expert Solution: Our solution walkthroughs are meant to supplement our video solutions.
+We recommend starting with the video solution and using the walkthrough either as a point of reference while you watch the video or as a review tool if you need to brush up on this question's solution later on.
+	* [ ] Move layout change button into overflow button

+### Version 1.7
+	* [x] Tabs: System, Coding, Settings
+	* [x] Save System design solutions
+	* [ ] Fix System Design images in walthrough tab
+	* [ ] Timer is hidden behind keyboard

 ### Version 1.6
 	* [x] Splash / Onboarding view (including asking for push notification access)